 The Klipsch Cinema 600's stereo total harmonic distortion performance is great.
 At normal listening volumes, you get clean and pure audio reproduction.
 There's a small jump in THD at max volume, but it may not be audible with real-life content.

 The Klipsch Cinema 600 has a great center channel performance.
-Due to its 3.1 configuration, the soundbar has a dedicated center speaker, resulting in more clear and accurate audio reproduction.
+Due to its 3.1 configuration, the soundbar has a dedicated center speaker, resulting in more clear and accurate audio reproduction than soundbars with phantom centers like the Klipsch Cinema 400.
 Though its sound profile is a bit bass-heavy, this shouldn't really be an issue since there isn't a lot of bass on the center channel.

 The Klipsch Cinema 600 has a disappointing surrounds performance.
 It has to downmix surround sound into stereo, which doesn't sound as real as discrete localization.
 Sound seems like it's coming from in front of you rather than from all around you.